hashicorp/terraform-website/content/source/docs/enterprise/admin/resources.html.md

 -> **API:** See the [Admin Terraform Versions API](/docs/cloud/api/admin/terraform-versions.html).

-Private Terraform Enterprise ships with a default list of Terraform versions.
+Terraform Enterprise ships with a default list of Terraform versions.
 However, the addition of new versions after installation is the responsibility of site administrators.

 ![screenshot: the Terraform Versions admin page](./images/admin-versions.png)